i18next

 );

-i18next is now configured and ready to use.
+i18next is now configured and ready to use in your application.
 You can use it in your components like this:

 import React from "react";